-You have the right to attend formal meetings such as Full Council, committee meetings, and Scrutiny Commissions and see copies of agendas and minutes.

-However, on occasion, meetings may, for reasons set out in law, need to consider some items in private.
+You have the right to attend formal meetings such as full Council, committee meetings, City Mayor & Executive Public Briefing and Scrutiny Commissions and see copies of agendas and minutes.
+On occasion however, meetings may, for reasons set out in law, need to consider some items in private.